Sound Transit 3: Light rail

 Sound Transit 3 includes 62 mi of light rail serving 37 stations, extending the existing system to suburban cities and the Seattle neighborhoods of Ballard and West Seattle.
 Light rail trains would run 20 hours per day, and every 3 to 6 minutes during peak hours; the plan requires the purchase of 226 new vehicles to operate on the new lines.

-The light rail projects, in descending order of projected completion, are:
+The light rail projects, in ascending order of projected completion, are: